 Quest is unique.
 Its groundbreaking approach to postsecondary education began as an experiment.
-Today, Quest University is one of Canada’s important institutions of higher learning, leading the way in innovation and preparing students for a changing world.
+Today, Quest University is one of Canada’s important institutions of higher learning.

 We are Canada’s first independent, not-for-profit, secular liberal arts and science university, devoted entirely to excellence in undergraduate education.